varunraisinghal/CSE151A-MachineLearningFinalProject/README.md

 #### Evaluation and Analysis

 The model was evaluated based on its MSE on both training and test datasets.
-We also performed K-Fold Cross Validation on this model to get comparison results from randomly chosen folds of the dataset.
+We also used the R-squared (R2) score and performed K-Fold Cross Validation on this model to get comparison results from randomly chosen folds of the dataset.

 #### Visualizations